Aquarium Snail Types: Meet the Right Match for Your Tank

 Malaysian Trumpet Snails

-This species (Melanoides tuberculata) is very popular and is a good choice for a planted tank.
+This species, scientifically known as Melanoides tuberculata, is very popular and is a good choice for a planted tank.
 These snails will not eat plants, ingesting only detritus and leftover food that has fallen into the substrate of the tank.
 When these snails burrow in their search for food, they will aerate the substrate.
 This is beneficial for planted tanks, as the process promotes air exchange and foot growth.

 Malaysian Trumpet Snail